 We have a short transfer to Bonar Bridge and the start of our coast-to-coast Scotland mountain bike tour.
 We’ll saddle up and set off on our westerly bearing through classic Scottish glens with their ever-changing colours.

 Our miles today are many, but largely non-technical, and you’ll enjoy covering the distance and getting into the habit of short, frequent snack stops to keep you fuelled for the long days in the saddle on the Highland trails.

 We’ll have our first ‘proper’ snack stop at a mountain refuge (bothy), formerly a school, and make friends with the local wild horses, before continuing our journey westwards.

 The last half-hour of the days sees us hitting some more technical singletrack that descends into Ullapool, and our stop for the night.

 Ullapool is a fishing town and the gateway to the north end of the Outer Hebrides archipelago, and we’ll enjoy an evening of good local food and drink, including freshly-caught seafood.

 Distance: 70km (approx. 8 hours riding)

 - +Day 3 - Ullapool to Poolewe

-Once we turn westwards again our coast-to-coast trail starts to open up in front of you.
-We climb steadily into one of the most remote wilderness areas in the country.
+From there, we climb steadily into our second valley, and one of the most remote wilderness areas in the country.
 The trail snakes through the ancient landscape, passing some of the most dramatic and inaccessible mountains in the UK.

 Distance: 60km (approx. 8 – 10 hours riding)